 This keyword research is important for two reasons:

 - It will allow you to concentrate your efforts on appropriate content for the purposes of your website or blog.

 - It will help you improve your ranking in the queries that are made in organic searches.

 For example, if you want to position in the search engine rankings a topic related to healthy eating, you will have to elaborate the content thinking about how you are going to improve your visibility in the various search engines to reach a relevance that gives you clicks and visits.

-To do this you must keep in mind that there are three different ways of channeling those contents, one in the top or upper level, another in the middle level and one in the low level.
-An effective way to identify each of these levels of channeling would be through the following example:
+To do this, you must keep in mind that there are three different ways of channelling those contents, one in the top or upper level, another in the middle level and one in the low level.
+An effective way to identify each of these levels of channelling would be through the following example:

 - Top Level: What benefits does a healthy diet have?

 Many tools help to develop proper research of keywords or keywords.
 Two of the ones we use the most in MarketinLife are SEMRush and Moz.
 Once you have identified the queries you want to answer, you should prepare your content using the most relevant words.

 2.- Optimize titles and meta descriptions